 What is a breast lift?

+There are many reasons why women may consider the option of breast lift surgery.
+Over time as a woman ages, the effects of gravity can cause the shape of her breasts to change resulting in a less youthful appearance.
+This can have a significant impact on body image and the option of breast lift surgery can offer an ideal solution.
 At the Institute of Aesthetics Sculpting, we offer Mastopexy (breast lift surgery) for women who are seeking a more enhanced appearance through breast lift surgery.
 Our cosmetic surgery center in Las Vegas, Nevada is one of the leading plastic surgery offices offering a state of the art center where our patients can receive the plastic surgery options they seek.
 We provide a safe and confidential environment for our patients to receive personalized consultations and customized treatment options.

 For those seeking to combat the sagging effect caused by nursing, age, and gravity, breast lift surgery is an effective solution.
-The loss of elasticity in the skin can create a looser appearance that cause the breasts to “hang”.
+The loss of elasticity in the skin can create a looser appearance that causes the breasts to “hang”.
 When this occurs, it can be uncomfortable for a woman to wear swimsuits and other similar attire.
 Breast lift surgery can eliminate the need for specialized bras and is a great way to have a more youthful and rejuvenated appearance.

 Breast Lift Before and After

 Click Here to View Our Full Before and After Breast Procedure Gallery

 What are the risks involved with a breast lift?

 Breast lifts are major surgeries, so they include the risks involved with surgery: bleeding or the formation of a hematoma, reaction to anesthesia, infection, and slow incision healing.

 - Changes in nipple or breast sensation (these usually revolve within a few months)

 - Irregularities in breast contour or shape